tomjoht/tomjoht.github.io/_posts/2017/11/2017-11-28-motivating-users-through-progress.md

 Users aren't consulting my API documentation material as a just-in-time learning situation, where they go to quickly consult the right terminology for documenting an endpoint and then return to their work context.
 Instead, most users want to transition into the field of API documentation.
 Either they're traditional tech writers working with software documentation and want to make the switch, or they're students trying to ramp up their skills for a future job.
 Others are tech writers who are assigned an API doc project at work and need a course of some kind to learn the needed skills.

 In short, I now suddenly find myself in an eLearning situation.
-I'm developing a "course" when course development isn't usually in my target's sights.
+I'm developing a "course" when course development isn't usually in my target sights.
 I'm a technical writer.
 I produce information, not long-form learning experiences.
 How do I pull users from start to finish through a whole course and help them achieve their larger career objective?
 How can I inspire and motivate my users to consume and complete long-form material?

-In [The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work](https://www.amazon.com/Progress-Principle-Ignite-Engagement-Creativity/dp/1491514353), researchers Teresa Amabile and Steven Kramer argue that the greatest motivator (whatever the context) comes from feeling a sense of progress.
+In [The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work](https://www.amazon.com/Progress-Principle-Ignite-Engagement-Creativity/dp/1491514353), researchers Teresa Amabile and Steven Kramer argue that the greatest motivation comes from feeling a sense of progress.
 They explain:

 > Real progress triggers positive emotions like satisfaction, gladness, even joy.
 It leads to a sense of accomplishment and self-worth as well as positive views of the work and, sometimes, the organization.
 Such thoughts and perceptions (along with those positive emotions) feed the motivation, the deep engagement, that is crucial for ongoing blockbuster performance.